vivianneyee/Middle-School-Management-App/README.md

 - plan for the next sprint
 - discussed topics for QA/design presentation
 - updated client on progress

+10-15-2023
+- discussed progress and issues (with work-arounds)
+- discussed what to work on for the next sprint
+- created new tickets for upcoming sprint
+- started working on presentation
+- talked to client about progress
+- discussed design changes with client

 ## Sprints
 #### Winter Semester 2023